Mobile County - Strickland Youth Center

 You can support your loved ones at Mobile County - Strickland Youth Center on InmateAid, if you have any immediate questions contact the facility directly at 251-574-1450.

-The Mobile County - Strickland Youth Center is a medium to low-security detention center located at 2315 Costarides St Mobile, AL that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Mobile County - Strickland Youth Center is a medium to low-security detention center located at 2315 Costarides St Mobile, AL that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 The detention facility at the James T. Strickland Youth Center maintains 119 secure detention beds.
 Detention services are provided to juveniles who are detained for court proceedings or who are detained for evaluation, further court proceedings or to await placement in a treatment facility.